microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-columns.md

 In the request body, supply a JSON representation of the [columnDefinition](../resources/columndefinition.md) object.

-Only the following type-related properties are supported and they are mutually exclusive; a column can only have one of them specified.
+Only the following type-related properties are supported and they're mutually exclusive; a column can only have one of them specified at a time.

 |Property|Type|Description|
 |:---|:---|:---|